Wanglab-UTHSC/JUMPsem_web/README.md

 ## eSEM Analysis: User Guide

 ---
 In this **online version of eSEM package**, users could easily set up parameters just as in the packages.
-Whaat's more, it also provides plotting options for users to directly visualize the results.
+What's more, it also provides plotting options for users to directly visualize the results.

 ## Steps(Example)